mvcds/my-library/carreer/development/programming/security/distributed-access-management-patterns/Distributed Access Management Patterns.md

 For treating this the [[Model]] of what consists on a secure [[Authentication]] has changed over [[time]].

-On the following image, for instance, if each service verifies the token with the same IAM, there's a bottle neck and possibly a "designed" [[DDOS]]
+On the following image, for instance, if each service verifies the token with the same IAM, there's a bottle neck and possibly a "designed" [[Distributed Denial of Service|DDoS]]

 ![[damp-1.png]]